 Auckland is home to many people from many different countries and cultures.
 Moving away from one’s country and meeting new cultures can be refreshing and exciting.
 But it can be lonely not having family support or close friends and so much strangeness.
-Settling in poses challenges such as communication and discrimination.
-It also poses other difficulties such as questioning idenity, values and belonging.
+Migration involves challenges such as communication and discrimination.
+It also poses other difficulties such as questioning identity, values and belonging.
 All these things can create insecurity and in some cases result in anxiety and depression.
 Homesickness, grief as well as unexpected stress from the cultural differences are also common.

-Cross-cultural relationships tend to have extra challenges and difficulties to navigate.
+Couples from two different cultures tend to have extra challenges and difficulties to navigate.
 It is not uncommon that cultural differences that appear attractive at first turn out to be the sources of stress later in the relationship.
+This can include very different attitudes and values about such things as:

 It is often hard to reach out for help in an unfamiliar place and feeling isolated.
 Asking a stranger for help might feel very foreign.
 If you find yourself struggling please know that you are not alone, and that help is available.
 We practice respectfully, with trust, safety and confidentiality.
 Therapy is a space where you can talk about anything that is troubling you, including those worries that you normally keep to yourself for fear of being judged or misunderstood.